 SCIENTIFIC BACKGROUND

 Classic galactosemia is a severe autosomal recessive inherited metabolic disease caused by pathogenic variants in the GALT gene.
 The enzyme galactose-1-phosphate uridyltransferase mediates the degradation of galactose.
-In case of an enzyme deficiency, the metabolite galactose-1-phosphate accumulates in the liver, brain, kidney and erythrocytes, resulting in severe liver dysfunction.
-In the later stages of the disease, vomiting, lethargy, icterus and hepatomegaly occur when galactose is ingested in the form of breast milk or infant food.
+In cases of enzyme deficiency, the metabolite galactose-1-phosphate accumulates in the liver, brain, kidney and erythrocytes, resulting in severe liver dysfunction.
+In the later stages of the disease, ingesting galactose in the form of breast milk or infant food causes vomiting, lethargy, icterus and hepatomegaly.
 There is also a tendency to sepsis with E. coli.
 Variants in the GALT gene leading to severe enzyme deficiency with a residual activity of <1% cause the classic form.
 Variants with higher residual activity show a milder phenotype or even an absence of symptoms.

 The diagnosis of galactosemia is part of newborn screening.
 In case of abnormal findings, the diagnosis can be confirmed by molecular genetics.
-An early detection allows timely initiation of therapy by galactose restriction diet.
-The prognosis of the disease depends on factors such as age at diagnosis, severity of the disease and compliance with the diet.
-However, long-term complications occur even with adequate treatment.
+Early detection allows timely initiation of therapy by means of a galactose restriction diet.
+The prognosis depends on factors such as age at diagnosis, severity of the disease and compliance with the diet.
+However, long-term complications can occur even with adequate treatment.

 References